 “Pre-trial detention” violates the presumption of innocence until proven guilty.
 However, in other jurisdictions reform has greatly reduced the number of people detained prior to trial.
 Only a small percentage, often less than 10%, of defendants, are dangerous or flight risks.
 The goal is to incarcerate the smallest possible number while protecting the community.

 Studies have documented that even relatively short periods of incarceration greatly increase the risk of future offences.
 Jobs and relationships are disrupted.
 People in jail have limited ability to prepare a defense and often agree to a plea bargain resulting in a criminal record.
 Their options for an honest livelihood are severely reduced.
 Pre-trial incarceration is an incubator for increased crime rates.

 Time for Reform in Delaware

-The 2018 legislative session offers a critical opportunity to move forward with bail reform in Delaware.
-HB 204, which has already been introduced, lays the foundation by mandating an evidence based assessment tool, requiring prompt review for incarcerated defendants, and strengthening pre-trial services.
+The 2018 legislative session passed HB 204 which lays the foundation for bail reform by mandating an evidence based assessment tool, requiring prompt review for incarcerated defendants, and strengthening pre-trial services.

-Early next year, a proposed Constitutional Amendment will be introduced in the General Assembly giving judges the power to order pre-trial detention.
+During the 150th session of the General Assembly a proposed Constitutional Amendment will be introduced giving judges the power to order pre-trial detention.
 Passage in two sessions of the General Assembly is required for a Constitutional Amendment to become law.
 This legislation will enable Delaware to virtually eliminate money bail.